 - Height: Taller individuals are more commonly affected by this pain.
 Men taller than 180 cms and women taller than 170 cms are more prone to Sciatica.

-- Sex: Men are more prone to develop Sciatica.
+- Sex: Men are more prone to develop this pain.

 - Smoking: Smokers are more prone than non-smokers.